CBB752Spring2017/final-project-2-1-team2-team-2-1-2/index.md

 The PAM proximal region of gRNA is that which is closest to the PAM site while the PAM distal gRNA region is farther from the site.
 In a genome-wide ChIP-seq experiment using 12 gRNAs to characterize their off-target binding preferences, near-perfect homology of gRNA to DNA was observed at the PAM-proximal region (2).
 On the other hand, the PAM distal region had up to 10 mismatches with the genomic DNA (2).
 The PAM proximal region is referred to as the seed sequence to ensure gRNA specificity.
 The exact number of bases for this region is heavily debated but ranges between 1-12 nucleotides (1)(2)(3).

 While the target sequence is very important, some studies have shown that the scaffolding piece of the gRNA is also critical.
-Both lengthening and shortening the 3' end of the gRNA was shown to reduce gRNA expression (1).
+Both lengthening and shortening the 3' end of the gRNA were shown to reduce gRNA expression (1).
 Still another group showed that lengthening the hairpin region tethering the gRNA to Cas9 can improve stability and target specificity of the complex (1).

 The gRNA is the most important determinant of Cas9 specificity.
 The exact mechanism by which gRNA confers this specificity is not well understood.
 Some potential mechanisms include changing “the thermodynamic stability of the gRNA:DNA duplex,” the effective concentration of Cas9-gRNA (higher = less specific), the blocking of other Cas9 sites for trans-acting binding proteins, and the conformation of Cas9 to better access chromatin (1).

 *Chromatin Structure and Methylation:*

-DNA exists as tightly compacted coils around histone proteins in human cells, and this results in bulky, complex structures that can sometimes impede protein-DNA interaction.
+DNA exists as tightly compacted coils around histone proteins in human cells, and this results in bulky, complex structures that can sometimes impede protein-DNA interactions.
 Thus, gRNA binding is heavily biased towards binding more accessible regions of the genome.
 One study showed that over 50% of gRNA binding is in open chromatin regions (2).
-Less accessible chromatin regions also correspond to higher CpG methylation.
+Less accessible chromatin regions also correspond to higher epigenetic activity, namely CpG methylation.
 The presence of these marks has been suggested to block Cas9 binding (1)(3).

 *Cas9 related factors:*

 Because of the fast action of Cas9 and rapid degradation, the addition of purified Cas9 is reported to help reduce off-target effects (3).
-Furthermore, Cas9 can be modified into a nickase, such that it only cuts one DNA strand and a pair of gRNAs and nickases can be used for greater stringency in mutation (4).
+Furthermore, Cas9 can be modified into a nickase, such that it only cuts one DNA strand and a pair of gRNAs and nickases can be used for greater stringency (4).

 #### The Inputs Required for Off-Target-Effect analysis of gRNAs
-For off-target analysis, most tools simply require the gRNA sequence and a genome to search. gRNA specific parameters can either be inputs or set by the program such as tolerated mismatches, length, etc. Some tools also allow the specification of PAM site based on the Cas9 ortholog used.
+For off-target analysis, most tools simply require the gRNA sequence and a genome to search. gRNA specific parameters can either be inputs or set by the program such as tolerated mismatches, gRNA length, specific genome region, etc. Some tools also allow the specification of PAM site based on the Cas9 ortholog used.
 More advanced tools allow for the inclusion of ENCODE data, specifying chromatin structure across the genome to account for this as well.

 #### Comparison of *De novo* tool and Other Prediction tools such as: CRISPR Seek and Cas OFFinder
 For more detailed information about Jay's tool and other prediction tools, see the Coding and Pipeline sections.